alanKerby/alans-drinks-vending-machine/README.md

 Please note the sprints do not appear on the board as they have been completed.
 See the “Roadmap” page to view epic/feature issues/user stories.

 ##Testing Coverage Report
+Please note testing for read by name and the custom exception for delete by ID are not included in the report
 ![](readme-images/overall-test-coverage.png)
 ###Main
 ![](readme-images/main-test-coverage.png)